vrockai/pipeline-test/docs/content.md

 ---

-## Analysis of bacterial vaginosis, the vaginal microbiome, and sexually transmitted infections following the provision of menstrual cups in Kenyan schools: Results of a nested study within a cluster randomized controlled trial.
+## Analysis of bacterial vaginosis, the vaginal microbiome, and sexually transmitted infections following the provision of menstrual cups in Kenyan schools: Results of a nested study within a cluster randomized controlled trial
- 27.07.2023, _SD Mehta, G Zulaika, W Agingu, E Nyothach, R Bhaumik, SJ Green, AM van Eijk, D Kwaro, F Otieno, P Phillips-Howard_

-_Female, Adolescent, Humans, Vaginosis, Bacterial, Kenya, Menstrual Hygiene Products, RNA, Ribosomal, 16S, Sexually Transmitted Diseases, Schools, Microbiota_
-Nonhygienic products for managing menstruation are reported to cause reproductive tract infections.
-Menstrual cups are a potential solution.
-We assessed whether menstrual cups would reduce bacterial vaginosis (BV), vaginal microbiome (VMB), and sexually transmitted infections (STIs) as studies have not evaluated this.

 [Source](https://doi.org/10.1371/journal.pmed.1004258)

-10.1371/journal.pmed.1004258

 ---

-## Evolutionary modeling suggests that addictions may be driven by competition-induced microbiome dysbiosis
+## Evolutionary modeling suggests that addictions may be driven by competition-induced microbiome dysbiosis.
+ 29.07.2023, _O Lewin-Epstein, Y Jaques, MW Feldman, D Kaufer, L Hadany_

+_Humans, Dysbiosis, Microbiota, Brain_
+Recent studies revealed mechanisms by which the microbiome affects its host's brain, behavior and wellbeing, and that dysbiosis - persistent microbiome-imbalance - is associated with the onset and progress of various chronic diseases, including addictive behaviors.
+Yet, understanding of the ecological and evolutionary processes that shape the host-microbiome ecosystem and affect the host state, is still limited.
+Here we propose that competition dynamics within the microbiome, associated with host-microbiome mutual regulation, may promote dysbiosis and aggravate addictive behaviors.
+We construct a mathematical framework, modeling the dynamics of the host-microbiome ecosystem in response to alterations.
+We find that when this ecosystem is exposed to substantial perturbations, the microbiome may shift towards a composition that reinforces the new host state.
+Such a positive feedback loop augments post-perturbation imbalances, hindering attempts to return to the initial equilibrium, promoting relapse episodes and prolonging addictions.
+We show that the initial microbiome composition is a key factor: a diverse microbiome enhances the ecosystem's resilience, whereas lower microbiome diversity is more prone to lead to dysbiosis, exacerbating addictions.
+This framework provides evolutionary and ecological perspectives on host-microbiome interactions and their implications for host behavior and health, while offering verifiable predictions with potential relevance to clinical treatments.

 [Source](https://doi.org/10.1038/s42003-023-05099-0)

+10.1038/s42003-023-05099-0

 ---